atomfrede/gradle-crowdin-cli-plugin/README.md

 ## Usage

-You need to copy the crowin-cli into you project and configure where to find the executable cli jar file (relative to your build file):
+The plugin will download the `crowin-cli.jar` for you into `gradle/tools/crowdin-cli/crowdin-cli.jar`.
+If you want to provide and own cli jar you can do so:

 ```
 crowdin {